-- Alt Text– written copy that takes the place of a media file when it cannot be seen or heard.
+- Alternative Text (Alt Text)– written copy that takes the place of a media file when it cannot be seen or heard.

-- Screen Reader– a tool that reads text aloud and can be used to operate a computer.
+- Screen Reader– a tool that reads text aloud and can be used to operate a computer, tablet, or mobile device.

 Adding Alt Text to an Existing Post